AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/frama-c.md

 ```

 However, these repositories are not necessarily up to date with the last
-version of Frama-C. That is not a big problem since there is not new versions
+version of Frama-C. This is not a big problem since there is not new versions
 of Frama-C every day, but it still important to know it.

 Go to the section "Verify installation" to perform some tests about your